jon-fearer/typescript-design-patterns/README.md

 # GoF (Gang of Four) Design Patterns Implemented in TypeScript
-This repository contains example implementations of the classic design patterns found in "Design Patterns: Elements of Reusable Object-Oriented Software" [[1]](#1).
+This repository contains example TypeScript implementations of the classic design patterns found in "Design Patterns: Elements of Reusable Object-Oriented Software" [[1]](#1).